GroverAruquipa/short_example_PFA/README.md

 # ARGoS Potential Field Controller

 This repository contains a reactive obstacle avoidance controller for the Foot-bot robot in the ARGoS simulator.
-The implementation utilizes an **Artificial Potential Field (APF)** approach, replacing the default stochastic diffusion behavior with a deterministic, vector-based navigation strategy.
+The implementation utilizes an **Artificial Potential Field (PFA)** approach, replacing the default stochastic diffusion behavior with a deterministic, vector-based navigation strategy.

 ## Implementation Details
 - **Methodology**: Inspired by the seminal work of Oussama Khatib (1986) on real-time obstacle avoidance.